rilhia/the-hallucinated-truth/README.md

 3. Give it a name (for example: `llama-agent-search`).
 4. Click **Create**.

-If this is your first time in Google Developer Console, Google may automatically create a default project such as **My First Project**.
+If this is your first time in Google Developer Console, Google will automatically create a default project such as **My First Project** when you carry out the next step.

 ---